 Being a victim of bullying as a child increases the risk of psychosis in adulthood.
 This applies not only to the victim but also to the perpetrators, as a study found.
-Bullying is something terrible and goes straight to the heart.
+Bullying is something terrible and goes straight to the core.

 When I was about 13 years old, I went through a hard and intense time.
 I was bullied.
 It was the transition from primary school to high school, which naturally brought many changes.
 Due to an infection that forced me to spend three weeks in a hospital, my entry into school was delayed.
 It was already difficult enough to catch up the learning material.
 The teacher made very high demands, and so there were so many homework assignments every day that I, as a slow student, simply couldn’t handle it.
 There was a lot of pressure in the class.
 Since it was evident that everything was too much for me, I became briefly said, for some pupils the outlet for their own excessive stress.